Truth: real roast turkey is not dry, tough and tasteless. Yet, every Thanksgiving…Americans expect that “dry” is what’s “normal” for roast turkey.

 You’ll have enough garlic herb rub for a 10 to 12 pound organic, all-natural or heritage breed turkey.
 Use less or make more for a smaller / larger turkey.

-- Spread garlic-herb rub under the loosened skin (breast, back, thighs, legs).
+Spread garlic-herb rub under the loosened skin (breast, back, thighs, legs).
 Lift wing tips up and over back, tuck into turkey.
+Pour lemon juice under the skin (and over the herbs).
 Refrigerate at least 8 hours or overnight.